 - Uncle Sam’s Casino

 - Towaoc: Ute Mountain Casino Hotel & Resort

 Complete List of CO Online Sportsbooks

-Every casino in Colorado have been granted a Master Sports Betting License, which means they have the ability to find an online partner to open their own online sportsbook.
-There were only a handful of operational online sportsbooks in May 2020, but that number is expected to grow rapidly over the next year.
+Every casino in Colorado have been granted a Master Sports Betting License, which means they have the ability to find an online partner to open their own online sportsbook in CO.
+There were only a handful of operational online operators in May 2020, but that number is expected to grow rapidly over the next year.

 A total of 20 partnerships have been created.

 |Skin||License Partner||Tech Company||Launch date|